 Staining of the extracellular matrix

-The material that lies between the cells – called the extracellular matrix – becomes also stained by the usual histological stains.
+The extracellular matrix of the spaces between the cells becomes also stained by the usual histological stains.

-The chemical composition of the extracellular matrix varies in the different tissues and regions of the body.
-If the matrix is composed mainly of proteins, it will probably be stained with eosin.
-This was already shown on page 1-24, where collagen fibers were stained with eosin.
+Its chemical composition varies in the different tissues and regions of the body.
+In places where the matrix is composed mainly of proteins, it will be stained mainly with eosin.
+This was already shown on last page 1-24, where collagen fibers were stained by eosin.

 The image on this page is of a hyaline cartilage.

-Observe that instead of being acidophilic (pink, stained by eosin) as in the case of a collagen-rich matrix, the cartilage matrix is stained blue-purple by hematoxylin and is, therefore, basophilic.
+Observe that instead of being acidophilic (pink, stained by eosin) as the collagen-rich matrix, the cartilage extracellular matrix is stained blue-purple by hematoxylin and is, therefore, basophilic.

-This happens because the matrix of this type of cartilage contains many molecules with acidic groups (mainly sulfates).
-These molecules have an affinity for hematoxylin.
+This happens because this matrix contains many molecules with acidic groups (mainly sulfate groups), that have affinity for hematoxylin.

-After moving the mouse or clicking over the image the nuclei of the chondrocytes are seen in dark blue and the extracellular matrix in turquoise blue.
+After moving the mouse or clicking over the image: the nuclei of the cartilage cells (chondrocytes) are seen in dark blue and the extracellular matrix in turquoise blue.

-The cartilage shown in the image is surrounded at its left and right edges by a layer of connective tissue with cells surrounded by extracellular matrix rich in collagen.
+The cartilage of the image is surrounded at its left and right borders by connective tissue composed of cells surrounded by a collagen-rich extracellular matrix.
 Collagen stains red or pink by eosin and is acidophilic.
 The connective tissue will be seen in pink after moving the mouse.

 Hyaline cartilage.
 Staining: hematoxylin and eosin.
 Medium magnification.